This post will deal with imposters!

 Removing duplicate rows from a table or from a range is simple.
-If table or range data is collected from different sources, there maybe duplicate items.
+If table or range data is collected from different sources, there may be duplicate items.
 Most of the time, you want to remove the duplicates.
 In the past, removing duplicate data was a manual task.
 But now Excel provides some handy tools that make it easier to locate and delete duplicate values from a table or from a range.
-In a small or a range, it is easy to identify the duplicate values, but in a table that has thousands of rows, it will take huge time and effort to locate the duplicate values and then delete them.
+In a small or a range, it is easy to identify the duplicate values, but in a table that has thousands of rows, it will take a huge time and effort to locate the duplicate values and then delete them.

 We will now see how you can locate the duplicate values using the conditional formatting and then you can delete them manually.
-Or you can delete the duplicate values in one go using Remove Duplicates dialog box.
+Or you can delete the duplicate values in one go using the Remove Duplicates dialog box.